Hannah Primrose, Countess of Rosebery: Rosebery as widower

-There is no evidence that Lady Rosebery drove her husband to follow her own political agenda, or that of her family.
-For her the rewards seem to have been the pleasure of seeing a husband she undoubtedly adored in the high office of which she felt him worthy.
-There is no doubt that she tempered her husband's more radical views.
+There is evidence that Lady Rosebery drove her husband to follow her own political agenda, or that of her family.
+For her the rewards seem to have been the pleasure of having a husband in the high office of which she felt worthy.
 Immediately following his wife's death Rosebery retired from politics, writing in October 1891 "The sole object of my ambition has disappeared with the death of my wife."
 Proof of the widespread belief in society that Lady Rosebery was the stable element of the partnership was confirmed shortly after her death, by Queen Victoria, following a then rare public speech by Rosebery, in which he supported Home Rule for Ireland.
 The Queen was shocked and thought the speech "almost communistic" and went on to attribute Rosebery's "shocking and disappointing" behaviour to the fact that "poor Lady Rosebery is not there to keep him back".
 While Queen Victoria always personally liked Rosebery, she mistrusted his politics.

 The Queen had thoroughly liked Lady Rosebery and wrote Rosebery several letters of condolence, likening his loss to the untimely death of her own consort, Prince Albert.
 It seems that the Queen's antipathy to Jews was confined to elevating them to the peerage.
 This view had softened by 1885.
 In 1890 she accepted a luncheon invitation from Lady Rosebery's cousin Ferdinand de Rothschild and toured Waddesdon Manor albeit eating in a separate dining room to the Jewish members of the party.